Visual Logic: From collapse to meaning

 “When timing breaks down, so does reality as we know it.”

-Thalamus(LGN) acts as the gatekeeper, allowing M-pathways to bypass for uncounsious attentional capture, while P-pathway requires full conscious processing before meaning is resolved.
+Thalamus(LGN) acts as the gatekeeper, allowing M-pathways to bypass for unconcious attentional capture, while P-pathway requires full conscious processing before meaning is resolved.

 For example: